 Sunset Landing – I-10 to Old Bainbridge Road go east on Old Bainbridge right on Lake Drive

-Miller’s Landing – Meridian Road approximately 2 miles north of Timberlane intersection, turn west on Millers Landing Road
+Miller’s Landing – Meridian Road about 2 miles north of Timberlane intersection, turn west on Millers Landing Road

 Faulk Landing – Highway 27 north to east on Faulk Drive